thom/aws-infrastructure-at-scale/README.md

 If the budget was reduced from $8,000-$10,000 to a maximum of $6,500, I would change the data transfer and storage quotas:
 - Change quota of data generated per user per year to 1GB per year and 10GB overall
-- Users are only allowed to cosume 500MB per month (25TB outbound traffic)
+- Users are only allowed to consume 500MB per month (25TB outbound traffic)

 Total monthly cost: $6,481.37 (see [Reduced_Cost_Estimate.csv](cost-estimates/Reduced_Cost_Estimate.csv)).

+#### Rationale for changes

+The main cost drivers are the S3 storage and the data transfer (CloudFront):
+- Cutting the quota of data generated per user in half (from 2GB per year and 20GB overall to 1 GB per year and 10GB overall), reduces the cost for S3 storage from $2,590 to $1,630
+- Restricting the outbound traffic from 1GB to 500MB per user reduces data transfer cost from $4,400 to $2,230

+Other possible cost saving options which I have not implemented but should be reviewed:
+- Replace the EC2 On Demand with Reserved Instances
+- Reduce the number of EC2 instances for web and application server

 ### Increased cost estimate